Do you have leaning fences?

 Pull a measurement up from the bottom of the post hole to the top of the upper rail.
 Cut a 4×4 post to this length and drop it into the post hole.

 Plumb the post up with a 2′ or 4′ level and fasten it to the rails using 3-1/2″ screws.
-Again, if you never removed pickets, you can simply drive screws through their faces into the rail and post.
+Again, if you never removed pickets, simply drive screws through their faces into the rail and post.

 However, I like to take an extra step before pouring concrete by creating a “screw tree” at the bottom of the post to create better anchorage.